chakkaradeep/openai-samples/README.md

 ## OpenAI Python Sample
 This is beginner sample on how to interact with OpenAI APIs, specifically the [Completions API](https://platform.openai.com/docs/api-reference/completions).
 It builds a simple python chat bot but does not retain or remember conversation history.

-The sample was built usig ChatGPT (GPT4) and you can view the entire conversation here.
+The sample was **built from scratch using ChatGPT (GPT4)**.
+You can view the entire [conversation here](https://github.com/chakkaradeep/openai-samples/blob/f255c95df4fef1cec228d64fa920a45f596608b3/OpenAI%20Python%20Sample/gpt4_chat_build_python_sample.md).
 This is a good example on how you can use [chain of thought prompting](https://learnprompting.org/docs/intermediate/chain_of_thought) so it can help you build great apps.

 Here is the demo: